pest-parser/book/src/grammars/comments.md

 ### Doc comments

-Line doc comments beginning with exactly three slashes `///`.
-And `//!` for document the entire of grammar file.
+Line doc comments begin with exactly three slashes `///` and `//!` is used to document the entire grammar file.

 ```pest
 //!
 A parser for JSON file.